 Find out more about The Institute of Chartered Accountants of Nigeria (ICAN)

-The Institute of Chartered Accountants of Nigeria (ICAN) was established by Act of Parliament No. 15 of 1965 to:
+The Institute of Chartered Accountants of Nigeria (ICAN) was established by the Act of Parliament No.15 of 1965 to regulate the practice of Accountancy Profession in Nigeria and to set standards to be attained by persons seeking to be members of the profession.

 To produce world-class Chartered Accountants, regulate and continually enhance their ethical standards and technical competence in the public interest.